-actual text and pictures cannot be provided without permission.
+actual text and pictures of such copyrighted articles cannot be provided without permission.
 For example, the

 Washington Post's copyright

 information web page indicates that they generally do not give reprint permission for

 fund-raising or other commercial purposes.
 Getting such preprint permission for all

 the GCBS-related news articles will not be attempted!

 Most newspapers now have an archive section that is

 accessible via the internet. (e.g., see Washington Post's search

 page).
 You can generally search for articles and obtain their headlines and